 No matter the size or type of nonprofit you’re running, these essential tips will help you revitalize your fundraising efforts.

-1. Research Other Successful Campaigns for Organizations Like Yours
+1. Research Other Successful Nonprofit Campaigns

 A single strategy won’t work for all nonprofit organizations.
 The strategies that work will vary depending on the type, size, and target audience of your nonprofit.
 What works for Cleveland State University won’t work for Yale, and what works for those universities won’t work for a community organization.